louisroquiny/ccecrb-debat-bibliography/README.md

 ## Adding Resources

-To add one or more resources to the dashboard, please send an application to join the Zotero group.
+To add one or more resources to the dashboard, please send an application to join the Zotero library group.
 Once added to the group, you can add new resources to the library which will automatically appear in the dashboard.

 To ensure that your resources are displayed correctly on the dashboard, please make sure to fill in the following fields: title, author, date, and URL.
 This will ensure that the resources are properly organized and easily searchable by users.
 Feel free to modify any other relevant fields to provide additional information or context for the resources.